 Intestinal cramps or constipation

-Intestinal cramps and constipation (difficulty defecating) are common in infants.
+Bowel cramps and constipation (difficulty defecating) are common in infants.
 This is partly due to the still immature gastrointestinal system, which will have to get used to processing food, so to speak.
 You often see that bowel problems start around the second week and peak around the sixth week.

 The cause of intestinal cramps or constipation

 During labor, considerable forces act on the baby’s body.
 Thereby, most of the force comes on the skull (base), the shoulder girdle, the transition from thoracic spine to lumbar spine and on the sacrum.
 If this is accompanied by a very fast delivery (large forces in a short time), or a relatively long delivery (prolonged action of forces on the body, with possibly the transition to a vacuum or forceps delivery or cesarean section), this can lead to movement losses or tension fields in the baby’s body.
-This in turn then affects the function of the aforementioned cranial nerve.

 These areas of tension will also act as jammers in the baby’s body, making him or her literally uncomfortable.
 This, in turn, can lead to restlessness or, in some cases, a so-called cry baby.